Classfied3D/llvm2scratch/README.md

 ## Planning

 * Linking LLVM IR Files: https://stackoverflow.com/a/41181212/
-* Opti: For checked branch functions, find each path of recursion then only check if the counter > max recursions for one branch in each path (otherwise just increment the counter).
-Sort branches most used in each trail and add the highest each time.
 * Opti: unused param elision
 * Opti: known list (lookup table) progagation
-* Opti: (boolasint<not<cond>>) -> (1 - <cond>) (do this in scratch.py so that it doesn't interfere with other optimizations)
 * Opti: remove Repeat(Known(1))
 * Opti: Group allocations at start of branch, if fixed allocation then dellocate by fixed amount
 * Opti: `set a (a + n)` -> `change a by n`
 * Opti: `set a (a * 2)` -> `change a by a`
-* Opti:
-  * No branching or calling functions that branch
-  * Unchecked branches, don't return to address
-  * Unchecked branches, return to address
-  * Checked branches, return to address
-  * 8.29s for 5000000 comparisons
-  * 12s for 5000000 forward traces
-  * 1.00s for 5000000 backtraces
-  * if log2(return addresses) * 8 + 12 > average branches then return by recursing backward

 ## Block Perf